aollin/racechrono-ble-diy-device/README.md

 1-n | Rest of the bytes are defined by the result type, see below

 #### Success
+Everything went well.
+Written only for command "Add complete".

 byte index | description
 ----------- | ----------------------------------